xapi-project/luna-rossa/README.md

 # Luna Rossa - A Framework for Testing Xen Server

-This is the prototype of a test framework inspired by Testarossa, another framework for testing Xen Server.
-It's main ideas are:
+This is the evolution of the Testarossa framework for testing Xen Server.
+The main new ideas are:

 * Luna Rossa provides a library for writing tests.
 Each module in the library is guarded by an interface.

 * Luna Rossa doesn't deal with provisioning the test environment.
-  Instead, it reads the _inventory_ of machines that tests can use from an `inventory.json` file, that describes it.
-In particular, Rossa does not know by itself about machine names, accounts, and other details about ther servers where tests are executed but learns about them from the `inventory.json` file.
+  Instead, it reads the _inventory_ of machines that tests can use from an `servers.json` file, that describes it.
+In particular, Rossa does not know by itself about machine names, accounts, and other details about ther servers where tests are executed but learns about them from the `servers.json` file.
+See the `etc/` directory.

-This is work in progress.
+* Luna Rosa tries to make configuarations for tests explicit by reading them from a JSON file `tests.json`.
+See the `etc/` directory.

+* We give up OCamlScript in favor of pure OCaml and gain one less dependency, mroe type safety and support from types in the editor during development.

 # Build Dependencies